nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 ____________________________________________________________
 Are you sure you want to remove all Ingredients?
-Type y to confirm or n to disregard
+Please type 'y'/'yes' to confirm, or 'n'/'no' to disregard:
 ____________________________________________________________
 ```